Grant Watch

 The SilverChef Community Grants Program is open to eligible Australian community groups, including registered not-for-profit organisations, that use hospitality or food services to help disadvantaged or under-served members of their local community.

-Grants of $5,000 are available for a 75/25 mix of equipment and cash.
+Grants of $5,000 are available for a 75/25 mix of equipment and cash and 4 grants are provided each quarter.

 Further information can be found here.